MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 ## Configure the file share

-When configuring the a file share witness for the cluster quorum, the file share:
+When configuring a file share witness for the cluster quorum, the file share:

 - Must be dedicated to the single cluster and not used to store user or application data.
   - A single file server can be configured with file share witnesses for multiple clusters.
 - Should be physical separate from the cluster nodes or cluster sites.
-This allows equal opportunity for any cluster note or site to survive if network communication between them is lost.
+Separation allows opportunity for cluster notes or sites to survive if network communication between them is lost.
 - You can use a separate Failover Cluster for high availability of the file share.

 > [!WARNING]